What is Cultural Diplomacy?

 Cultural Diplomacy in Practice

-Cultural diplomacy in practice (or applied cultural diplomacy) is the application and implementation of the theory of cultural diplomacy, including all models (successful or not) that have been practiced throughout history by individual, community, state or institutional actors in order to facilitate and improve relations and collaboration between disparate cultures.
-These models include for example diverse cultural exchange programs, international delegations (e.g., American jazz ambassadors) and some sports competitions.
+Cultural diplomacy in practice (or applied cultural diplomacy) is the application and implementation of the theory of cultural diplomacy, including all models that have been practiced throughout history by individual, community, state or institutional actors in order to facilitate and improve relations and collaboration between disparate cultures.
+These models include for example diverse cultural exchange programs, international delegations (e.g., American jazz ambassadors) or sports competitions.
 The examples are uniquely able to affect intercultural and interfaith understanding and promote reconciliation.

 The Importance of Cultural Diplomacy